Skip to content

 Morning anxiety is often associated with elevated cortisol levels or unstable blood glucose regulation.
 Post meal anxiety may reflect digestive strain, altered gut motility, or immune signaling within the gastrointestinal tract.
 Evening or nighttime anxiety can indicate difficulty transitioning from sympathetic to parasympathetic nervous system dominance.

-Identifying temporal patterns helps differentiate psychological triggers from physiological drivers and supports more targeted regulation strategies.
+Identifying temporal patterns helps differentiate psychological triggers from physiological drivers.

 3. Recovery Time After Stress Reflects Nervous System Regulation

-The ability to recover efficiently after stress is a key indicator of nervous system and gut brain axis function.
+The ability to recover efficiently after stress is a key indicator of nervous system and microbiota-gut-brain axis function.
 While stress exposure is unavoidable, prolonged recovery is associated with sustained autonomic activation and increased anxiety severity.
+(4)

 Indicators of delayed recovery include: